 - 2.1 This proposal supports the Corporate Plan objective of creating a Thriving and Sustainable Place, in particular "the delivery of a broad range of new home to meet our growing need, with an emphasis on quality and affordability". - 2.2 The sites proposed are allocated for mixed-use development in the adopted Local Plan, although with the exception of Parklands Village have not yet secured planning consent.
 The Weston Town Centre sites are identified in the SuperWeston Placemaking Strategy and Weston Town Centre Supplementary Planning Document (SPD) as flagship development and regeneration locations.
-Walliscote Place and Dolphin Square are located within the Great Weston Conservation Area and Walliscote Place sits within the High Street Heritage Action Zone (HSHAZ). - 2.3 North Somerset Council's Development Strategy was adopted by Council in February 2020 and is an important part of NSC's Capital Investment Strategy for 2020 to 2030.
+Walliscote Place and Dolphin Square are located within the Great Weston Conservation Area and Walliscote Place sits within the High Street Heritage Action Zone (HSHAZ).
+Developing these sites would be a significant step forward for Weston's placemaking, improving the appearance of locations that are falling into disrepair, bringing vitality and footfall into the town centre, and boosting local and investor confidence in the town's future. - 2.3 North Somerset Council's Development Strategy was adopted by Council in February 2010 and is an important part of NSC's Capital Investment Strategy for 2020 to 2030.
 It sets out a core ambition to create a balanced programme of development and investment that also delivers on the wider corporate objectives of NSC, particularly in relation to affordable housing, sustainability and placemaking. - 2.4 In taking forward development on its landholdings, the strategy emphasises that the council's role is not to compete with the private sector or replicate their usual outcomes, but to deliver beyond the market norms.
 Objectives are to: - Deliver where the market fails. - Set higher standards and drive the market forward for better quality, more sustainable buildings. - Make the most of our assets and capture value to fund other council pressures and priorities - including reinvestment in the asset programme. - Provide homes, employment and other facilities that meet the needs of our communities - current and future.